ndurante90/ndurante90/README.md

 👀 I’m interested in frontend development using javascript and relative frameworks

-🌱 I’m currently learning React framework
+🌱 I’m currently using Angular Framework for the development of pederivaland app

 ## Contacts 📫
 <ul>